1coderookie/KobraGoNeoInsights/docs/printserver.md

     If you're trying to find a RPi and have a hard time finding a company who actually has one in stock, maybe give the page [rpilocator](https://rpilocator.com/) a try.
 It lists vendors and different RPi models and shows if there are RPis in stock.

-??? tip "RPi plus Touchscreen"
+??? tip "RPi Plus Touchscreen"

     If you're using a RPi, you can add a touchscreen to it and install an additional software like [OctoDash](https://github.com/UnchartedBull/OctoDash) which gives you a nice clean UI for OctoPrint optimized for small screens.
 It allows you to display certain status information and makes it possible to interact with OctoPrint directly using the touchscreen.
-    Especially when you're using the Klipper firmware instead of the stock firmware this a great solution to still be able to monitor and control your printer while you're sitting in front of it as the regular control unit of your printer doesn't work with Klipper anymore.
+    Especially when you're using the Klipper firmware instead of the stock firmware, this is a great solution to still be able to monitor and control your printer while you're sitting in front of it as the regular control unit of your printer doesn't work with Klipper anymore.
 In this case I'd recommend to check out [KlipperScreen](https://klipperscreen.readthedocs.io/en/latest/).

-??? tip "RPi plus (Web-)Cam"
+??? tip "RPi Plus (Web-)Cam"

     However, if you're already running a RPi(3) and face those kind of problems as mentioned above which may be caused by a connected webcam to the RPi, I'd suggest the following: